dnsimple/chef-pdns/README.md

 ### Init Systems:

-Only SysVinit is supported for now, Systemd is next, and along it other platforms such us Debian 8, Ubuntu 16.04 and CentOS 7.2 will be available.
+Only SysVinit is supported for now, Systemd is next to come.

 ### Required Cookbooks: